-Lala Kent Makes An Excitement Announcement After Quitting ‘Vanderpump Rules’
+Lala Kent Makes An Exciting Announcement After Quitting ‘Vanderpump Rules’

 Although Kennedy didn’t reveal any names, Kristen Doute and Stassi Schroeder have both mentioned a man named Randall on Twitter and at the end of December, All About the Real Housewives suggested that Lala Kent’s secret boyfriend may be producer Randall Emmett.
 According to the outlet, there have been several clues about the potential relationship, including a photo of Kent and Emmett together at a Los Angeles restaurant.
 Lala Kent also shared a photo of her boyfriend on Instagram, which didn’t show his face, and in the photo, a bracelet was seen that was nearly identical to one worn by Emmett on his own social media page.

-Randall Emmett has not address the rumors of his possible relationship with Lala Kent.
+Randall Emmett has not addressed the rumors of his possible relationship with Lala Kent.

 To see more of Lala Kent and her co-stars, tune into new episodes of Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.